-- in original condition with no significant modifications to chassis, bodywork, steering, brakes, transmission/suspension and engine.
-Repairs and reinstatement are permitted.
-Defective or worn out parts, accessories and units may be replaced provided that the vehicle is kept and maintained in a historically correct condition.
-Modernised or rebuilt vehicles are not covered
+- in their original state, without substantial changes to the chassis, body, steering, braking, transmission or suspension system, engine, etc. Repairing and restoring is allowed, and broken or worn-out parts, accessories and units can have been replaced, provided that the vehicle is preserved and maintained in the historically correct condition.
+Modernised or modified motor vehicles are excluded;

-- of a model or type that is no longer manufactured.
+- of a model or type which is no longer in production.

 The following requirements are regarded as fulfilled if the vehicle fulfils the above requirements:

 - The vehicle must normally not be used for its original purpose.